 - Also remember to trust your nose.
 If you smell sewer gases, you are being exposed to hydrogen sulfide and you need to take action

-11. Carbon Monoxide Risk in a RV
+11. Increased Carbon Monoxide Risk in a RV

 Carbon monoxide is a deadly gas that is released by the incomplete combustion of hydrocarbons.
 In my humble opinion, combustion appliances have absolutely no place in a Wholesome House, but they are practically inescapable in standard RVs.